voltwu/blog/_posts/2020-12-22-docker-orchestration.md

 <a class='navi-link' href="">{{page.navi-name}}</a>
 </div>
 <!--navigation bar-->
 It is time to discuss the docker orchestration now.
-We have talked a lot about docker right now, and it is time ready for production.
+We have talked a lot about docker, and it is time ready for production.
 Let us think about a scenario that you managed a microservice with tens, hundreds, or thousands of container instances.
 It is rough to deploy and manage these containers, and even it is impossible by manually.
-Here, the orchestration comes into play, with orchestration all of these becomes easier and convenient.
+And hence, the orchestration comes into play, with orchestration all of these becomes easier and convenient.
 Orchestration offers you a reliable way to deploy, scale, network, volume and manage, etc.

 At present, the most popular orchestration for containerization is [Kubernetes][2], which is provided by Google.
 Docker also gives its own orchestration, which is [Docker Swarm][3].
 Kubernetes is more complex, features, and hard to learn than Docker Swarm.
 If you want to get to know more about Kubernetes, you can take a look at [Learn Kubernetes Basics][1].